unai-fa/css-lecture/README.md

 # Computational Social Science Lecture - Exercise Sheets
-This repository contains the exercise sheets I designed for the 'Computational Social Science' lecture held by Christoph Kern in 2022 @ LMU Institute of Statistics.
+This repository contains the exercise sheets I designed for the 'Computational Social Science' lecture in 2022 and 2023 @ LMU Institute of Statistics.